It is safe to say that more people than ever are struggling with their cellulite.

 These experiments and investigations have found that, sometimes, the simplest (if slightly odd) methods are often the most effective in tackling cellulite.

-Just five of these slightly weight cures for cellulite are listed below:
+Just five of these slight weight cures for cellulite are listed below:

 1- Tomato paste